Ed-Fi-Alliance-OSS/Ed-Fi-Admin-Console/docs/testing/PLAN-instance.md

 #### System Test Cases - Negative

 1. Admin API is inaccessible.
+2. Keycloak is inaccessible.
+3. Admin API credentials are invalid.
-2. The database server is inaccessible to the worker (but accessible to Admin API).
+4. The database server is inaccessible to the worker (but accessible to Admin API).
-3. Create operation with a database name that already exists.
+5. Create operation with a database name that already exists.
-4. Rename operation on a database that is locked.
+6. Rename operation on a database that is locked.
-5. Delete operation on a database that is locked.
+7. Delete operation on a database that is locked.

 For each test case, ensure that: